otvv/fmemory/README.md

 - vector3d and vector2d support _(read, write)_
 - ability to call virtual functions
-- be able to get the absolute address
 - shellcode execution _(maybe)_

 :construction: *more to come..*